NativeScript/docs-v7/core-concepts/navigation.md

  - curl (same as curlUp) (iOS only)
  - curlUp (iOS only)
  - curlDown (iOS only)
- - explode (Android Lollipop an later)
+ - explode (Android Lollipop and later)
  - fade
  - flip (same as flipRight)
  - flipRight